bazelbuild/bazel/site/docs/toolchains.md

 toolchains and creates a dependency from the target to the first matching toolchain it finds.
 To find a matching toolchain, Bazel does the following:

-1. Looks through the registered toolchains, first from the `--experimental_extra_toolchains` flag, then from the `registered_toolchains` calls in the project's `WORKSPACE` file.
+1. Looks through the registered toolchains, first from the `--extra_toolchains` flag, then from the `registered_toolchains` calls in the project's `WORKSPACE` file.